duinoWitchery/hd44780/README.md

 i/o subclasses to perform the i/o communication between the host and the hd44780 display interface.

-The hd44780 library is not a direct drop in replacement for the the Arduino IDE LiquidCrystal library.
+While the library is API compatible with the Arduino IDE bundled LiquidCrystal library, hd44780 is not a direct drop in replacement for the LiquidCrystal library.

 The API functionality provided by the hd44780 base class, when combined with an hd44780 library i/o subclass, is compatible with most of the API